Blog Best practices

 Here's a brief summary of the core features to be included at each stage of the loan lifecycle:

-Loan stageFeatureWhy it’s crucialMust-have or nice-to-haveBusiness benefitsDevelopment / Integration complexity
+Loan stageFeatureWhy it’s crucialMust-have or nice-to-haveBusiness benefitsDevelopment/integration complexity

-Automated onboardingEliminates manual data entry, reduces errors, and speeds up the start of the lending cycle.Must-have, especially for digital-first lenders.Higher conversion, lower operational costs, faster processing.Medium – requires good UX, form logic, and data capture workflows.
+Application intakeAutomated onboardingEliminates manual data entry, reduces errors, and speeds up the start of the lending cycle.Must-have, especially for digital-first lenders.Higher conversion, lower operational costs, faster processing.Medium – requires good UX, form logic, and data capture workflows.

-Application intakeStreamlined KYC/AML checksEnsures identity verification and regulatory compliance; reduces fraud risks.Must-have for all regulated lenders.Faster onboarding, reduced compliance workload, fewer drop-offs.Medium to High – requires integration with identity/KYC providers and meeting varied regulatory requirements.
+Application intakeStreamlined KYC/AML checksEnsures identity verification and regulatory compliance; reduces fraud risks.Must-have for all regulated lenders.Faster onboarding, reduced compliance workload, and fewer drop-offs.Medium to High – requires integration with identity/KYC providers and meeting varied regulatory requirements.

 Decisioning Decisioning engineCentralizes rules, scores and policies to produce fast, consistent outcomesMust-have Faster approvals; reduced bias; auditability.
 Medium to High – requires APIs to bureaus/IDV, rule engine, model management and versioning.